aseichter2007/ClipboardConqueror/readme.md

-2. Clipboard Conqueror is most powerful with [KoboldCPP](http://www.github.com/LostRuins/koboldcpp/releases/),or a kobold compatible API. [openAI compatible API](https://lmstudio.ai/) doesn't expose as many settings.
-CC works with either or both! or just an openAI key.
-Or all three!
-I'd love to hear how you connect your choice of backend for a compatibility list.
+2. Clipboard Conqueror is most powerful with [KoboldCPP](http://www.github.com/LostRuins/koboldcpp/releases/),or a kobold compatible API. [openAI compatible API](https://github.com/oobabooga/text-generation-webui) CC works with either or both! or just an openAI key.
+Or even more!
+I'd love to hear how you connect your choice of backend for a compatibility list and maybe adding your settings to the defaults.

-    For macOS get KoboldAi or anything that hosts a kobold united compatible endpoint for tavern, etc. //Notes below for linux and mac, thank Herro.
+    For macOS get KoboldAi, TextGenerationWebUi or anything that hosts a completion or chat api. //Notes below for linux and mac, thank Herro.

     a kobold or openAI compatible api must be running to use Clipboard Conqueror for free.
     I supply a sample batch file for loading a model with your settings file after you get kobold dialed in from the launcher.

 3. Kobold needs a model.
+I like GGUF because it is one file rather than a folder of mess.
-Here are my reccomendations 12/5/23:[OpenHermes 2.5 Mistral 7B 16K Context.GGUF](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-16k-GGUF)
+   Here are my reccomendations 2/25/24:[OpenHermes 2.5 Mistral 7B 16K Context.GGUF](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-16k-GGUF)